 This has been a difficult story given the dark and deadly facts.
 I want to thank some folks for helping along the way with expertise, insight and knowledge.
 FBI-trained Gina Bradshaw, Former LA Police Officer Steve Sederwall, Missouri Deputy State Geologist and expert caver Jerry Vineyard, now deceased.
 Dozens of cavers and speleohistorians were helpful and encouraging as I pursued the first book, Lost Boys of Hannibal.

-The second book, Souls Speak, brought three psychics into the investigative fold and they saw astonishing things, much of which was later confirmed by John Wayne Gacy’s confession on May 9, 1994, just hours before he was executed by lethal injection.
+My latest book, Souls Speak, brought three psychics into the investigative fold and they saw astonishing things, much of which was later confirmed by John Wayne Gacy’s confession on May 9, 1994, just hours before he was executed by lethal injection.
 And thanks to Shawn Jackson for stepping forward and revealing Gacy’s stunning deathbed confession, he heard.

 We know the lost boys’ shared fate, and with that we can have a measure of closure on this decades-old mystery.